sbrl/Minetest-WorldEditAdditions/README.md

 git checkout "$(git describe --tags --abbrev=0)";
 ```

+If you do not checkout the latest release, you will be using the development version of WorldEditAdditions.
+While every effort is made to ensure that the development version is stable at all times, this is not a guarantee.

 Windows users, you'll need to check the [releases page](https://github.com/sbrl/Minetest-WorldEditAdditions/releases) and find the name of the latest release, then do this instead of the `git checkout` above:

 ```bash